Jeanne Hurley Simon: Later career

-In recognition of her lifelong advocacy of libraries and literacy, President Bill Clinton appointed her in 1993 and 1997 to two terms as chairperson of the National Commission on Libraries and Information Science, in which she served until her death from brain cancer on February 20, 2000, at the age of 77, at her home, in Makanda, Illinois.
+In recognition of her lifelong advocacy of libraries and literacy, President Bill Clinton appointed her in 1993 and 1997 to two terms as chairperson of the National Commission on Libraries and Information Science.

+She was awarded American Library Association Honorary Membership in 2000.

+She served on the National Commission on Libraries and Information Science until her death from brain cancer on February 20, 2000, at the age of 77, at her home, in Makanda, Illinois.

 A decade after her death, her daughter Sheila became Lieutenant Governor of Illinois.